 - Proposed Water Supply Project Eastern and Midlands Region (Irish Water).
 The pipeline for the proposed Water Supply Project Eastern and Midlands Region is anticipated to pass through a section of Cloncreen Bog in the north-eastern part of the site.
 It is expected that the enhanced rehabilitation measures planned for Cloncreen will be carried out in advance of the construction of the pipeline, which is still subject to planning consent.
-Bord na Móna do not propose to carry out any rehabilitation works within the footprint of the proposed Water Supply Project Eastern and Midlands Region until a decision has been made by the relevant authorities in relation to the statutory consent applications for the project.
-It is expected that the footprint of the corridor will be rehabilitated post the construction of the proposed Water Supply Project Eastern and Midlands Region.
+Bord na Móna do not propose to carry out any rehabilitation works within the footprint of the proposed Water Supply Project Eastern and Midlands Region until a decision has been made by the relevant authorities in relation to the statutory consent applications for the proposed Water Supply Project Eastern and Midlands Region of the proposed Water Supply Project Eastern and Midlands Region until a decision has been made by the relevant authorities in relation to the statutory consent applications for the proposed Water Supply Project Eastern and Midlands Region.
 This zone is expected to recolonise naturally during this period.
 As the proposed route of this pipeline is along the margin of the site, it will not significantly constrain rehabilitation measures or goals and objectives planned for the main part of the bog. - The route of the proposed Water Supply Project Eastern and Midlands Region is at a relatively high elevation close to the edge of the bog.
 This route will not significantly alter any re-wetting objectives or outcomes at a site scale as it is located close the margin of the site.